Jetchisel/sandbox/README.md

   - Avoid loosing bash_history
     save the history to an archive.

-## Notes: Read everything before using this script.
+## Note: Read everything before using this script.

 * Make sure to adjust your history limit in ~/.bashrc.
 * Change the value of the variables of HistLog according to your own hearts content.